peppone93/42_RTv1_public/readme.md

 This project’s goal is to be able, with the help of the program, to generate images according to Raytracing protocol.
 Every generated image represents a scene, as seen from a specificangle and position, defined by simple geometric objects, and each with its own lightingsystem.
-This project has been realized with another student.
+This project has been realized in collaboration with another student.

 Here is a scene file example: [basic_02.sc](scene_examples/basic_02.sc)

 __NOTE:__
 The whole project was realized using the school's graphic library: MinilibX.
 This library contains only basic drawing functions: open a window, lit a pixel and manage events.
-Everything else must be coded by students. (ex. camera model, vector calculations, phong lighting model, objects intersections and normals equations...).
+Everything else has to be coded by students. (ex. camera model, vector calculations, phong lighting model, objects intersections and normals equations...).

 Mandatory functions:
-- At least 4 simple geometric objects as a base (not composed)
+- At least 4 simple geometric objects as base (not composed)
 - Position and direction of any point of vision
 - Translation and rotation transformation before displaying
 - Basic light management : different brightness, shadows